File SMStrings.mys

 string_concat(string src, string delimiter, ...)

-Concatenate toAdd after src with a delimiter, handles nil
+Concatenate toAdd after src with a delimiter, handles nil and empty string initialization.

 - s is not concatenated if empty,